pcolladosoto/robot_calibration/README.md

 3. `user_tweaks([string] mode)`: This function is in charge of handling the program flow.
 The function is called after any important section and it clears the screen whilst waiting for user input to continue.
 This is a way of letting the user have a tighter control on the program and not the other way around whilst clarifying the operation off the script altogether.
 The mode parameter has been left to enable additional functionality if required in the future.

 4. `show_signal([list] input_signal, [string] y_label, [string] title)`: This function is in charge of plotting any `input_signal` we feed it.
 The `y_label` and `title` string set those elements within the graph to give it a little bit more context.
 The back-end we use for plotting is `matplotlib`, even though we are not even scratching its power in our implementation.

+#### Program structure, the main() function

+Even though it's not strictly necessary, as we have a strong background in **C** we have decided to wrap the program in a `main()` function and just call it upon execution.
+By checking that `__name__ == "__main__"` we are taking advantage of the environment Python sets up for us.
+If we are executing the script directly the variable `__name__` will indeed be equal to `__main__` but if it is not executed directly the above wont hold.
+This lets anybody import our module in case they want to use if for any further project.

+Upon entering the function we will define the necessary lists for operation as well as noting that we are going to use some `GOLBAL` variables.
+The lists we have defined are:

+1. `p_array`: It will be the array holding information regarding pulses read from  the Arduino board.

+2. `d_array`: It is exactly the same than the one before, but it will contain the distances read by the ultrasound sensors.

+3. `X_PULSES`: These lists will be filled with the computed pulses in each of the tests.
+As we have all of them together it'll be easy to take the average of all of them when needed.

+After printing information regarding the program structure we will open the serial port to the MCU and ask for the initial data.
+The user will be able to accept the defaults here without a problem.

+We will then carry out each of the three tests that involve turning whilst asking for the necessary input along the way.
+We should note that in order to copy one list into another one cannot simply say `list_b = list_a`!
+When you do the above you are just creating a "list pointer" that points to the first list, `list_a` in this case.
+It took us a while to spot this one out...

+The rest of the script is a little bit easier to follow, but if you have any doubts feel free to reach me at: pcolladosoto@gmail.com.

+## Testing procedure

+After digging into the code we are now capable of talking about the procedure one has to follow to calibrate the differential robot.

+The first requirement is to find an open space so that the robot is around `2 m` away from any obstacle.
+As the reach of the ultrasound sensors is of about `1,5 m` the firmware has been prepared to treat any measurement above said sensitivity as a `0`.
+Thus, the robot will "think" it has a distance of `0` all around.
+What we have to do now is place a given obstacle (I used a cardboard box) about `20 cm` away from the robots ultrasound sensors.
+In order to get the best possible results it is a good idea to make the obstacle be as parallel as possible to the plan where the ultrasound sensor lies so that we get the best possible results.
+Otherwise, the reflection of the emitted pulse may not reach the sensor in its entirety muddying our results...

+What we achieve with the above is a perfectly periodic scenario, where we will see `0`s all around except when we are facing the obstacle, where we will find a sudden peak.
+As seen in the screenshots above this produces a crisp graph profile that's easier to handle.

+In between tests you may have to reposition the robot and readjust the obstacle so that it is parallel to the ultrasound sensor.
+Be careful not to set up a periodic scenario.
+This could be done by placing two similar obstacles `180º` away from each other.
+Then for `1` "real" lap the robot would think it has effectively made `2`!

+If the wheels begin slipping and the robot drifts consider looking for another surface or increasing the friction between both surfaces with tape or by putting weight on top of the slippery wheels.

+For the straight test you will have to measure the distance the real distance the robot has traversed.
+In order to do so you need a easuring taper of at least `3,5` m, as the robot will move around `3`m.
+The measure you have to input to the program **MUST** be in mm, so be extra careful or the calibration will be for nothing...

+These are some practical tips that complement the ones found in the article we referenced at the start of the document.
+Happy calibrating! :)

 ## Annex <a name="Annex"></a>